Chris Durkin

-Christopher James Durkin (born February 8, 2000) is an American professional soccer player who plays as a defensive midfielder for Major League Soccer club D.C.
-United.
+Christopher James Durkin (born February 8, 2000) is an American professional soccer player who plays as a defensive midfielder for Major League Soccer club St. Louis City.

 Professional

 Richmond Kickers

 After spending time with the youth sides of Richmond Kickers and D.C.
 United, Durkin signed with United Soccer League side Richmond Kickers on March 27, 2015.
 He made his professional debut in a friendly match against English Premier League club West Bromwich Albion F.C.

 D.C.
 United

 On June 14, 2016, D.C.
 United signed Durkin, making him the sixth homegrown player in D.C.
 United history and the fifth-youngest homegrown signing in the history of the league (16 years, 127 days).
 Durkin debuted for D.C.
 United on June 15, 2016, during a Lamar Hunt U.S. Open Cup fourth round tournament fixture, going 86 minutes against the Fort Lauderdale Strikers.

 On March 3, 2018, Durkin made his Major League Soccer debut against Orlando City, coming on in the 73rd minute for Yamil Asad.
 Just a few weeks later on March 24, 2018, Durkin made his first professional start for United, going the entire 90 minutes in a 3–1 loss against Columbus Crew.

 He was ranked #14 in MLSsoccer.com's 2018 22-Under-22 Rankings which identifies the league's top young talents.

 On April 13, 2019, Durkin scored his first MLS goal in a start against the Colorado Rapids.